QUT-Digital-Observatory/youte/README.md

 #### `OUTPUT` (optional)

-(Optional) Path of the output file where raw JSON responses will be stored.
+Path of the output file where raw JSON responses will be stored.
 Must have `.json` file endings (e.g., `.json` or `.jsonl`).
 If the output file already exists, `youte` will **_update_** the existing file, instead of overwriting it.

-If no OUTPUT argument is passed, results will be printed in the terminal.
+If no OUTPUT argument is passed, results will be printed to the terminal.

 #### `--from` (optional)